 Fields of Interest:

 I am principally an historian of the modern United States (1865-Present), though I do some teaching in modern European history.
 I have written a great deal on the history of philosophical pragmatism, publishing an intellectual biography of John Dewey, as well as Democratic Hope, a study of the political implications of pragmatism and neo-pragmatism.
 Much of my current work centers on the American social imaginary in the years of the Great Depression and World War II.
 My work moves happily and eclectically across the supposed divides between high and popular culture, between intellectual and cultural history.
 This indifference to such roadblocks is reflected in the courses I teach, as well as my writing.
 These diverse interests are reflected as well in the dissertations I have advised.
 My transnational concerns are reflected in writing and teaching I do on modern American foreign policy and on transatlantic intellectual and cultural history.

 One of the things I value most in the traditions of the history department here at the University of Rochester is the commitment to extending the public sphere in which historians practice their craft beyond the confines of a narrowly circumscribed professional and academic realm.
-History here has long been a form of social and cultural criticism.
+History here has, now and again, served as a form of social and cultural criticism.
 My own interventions in matters of overt public moment have of late been concentrated in the pages of The Christian Century, Raritan, and Bookforum.

 I offer the following fields for the PhD qualifying examination.
 For explanations of fields, see the "Graduate Overview" page in the Graduate Handbook.